emencia/cmsplugin-porticus/README.rst

 Note
 ****

 If you previously used the shipped plugin from Porticus, just disable it and enable this one in ``settings.INSTALLED_APPS``, you won't need to syncdb and your page plugins won't be lost.
+But to fix an issue on Gallery plugin, you will need to pass the South migration '0001' in fake (with ``--fake`` argument) then normally launch the next migrations.